Braque d'Auvergne

 Are they good with children?

-Yes, they are known for their gentle and patient temperament, making them excellent family companions.
+Yes, they are known for their patient and gentle temperament, making them excellent companions for families.

-Like many large breeds, they can be susceptible to hip dysplasia and should be screened by reputable breeders.
+Like many large breeds, they can be prone to hip dysplasia and should be screened by reputable breeders.

 View Official FCI Standard